Bedminster, New Jersey: Education

 The Bedminster Township School District serves students in pre-kindergarten through eighth grade at Bedminster Township Public School.
 As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 486 students and 54.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.
-Public school students in ninth through twelfth grades attend Bernards High School, as part of a sending/receiving relationship with the Somerset Hills Regional School District, a K–12 district that also serves students from Bernardsville, Far Hills and Peapack-Gladstone.
+Public school students in ninth through twelfth grades attend Bernards High School, as part of a sending/receiving relationship with the Somerset Hills School District, a K–12 district that also serves students from Bernardsville, Far Hills and Peapack-Gladstone.
 As of the 2020–21 school year, the high school had an enrollment of 819 students and 66.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.

 Somerset Hills Learning Institute, founded in 1998, educates children on the autism spectrum by utilizing the principles of applied behavior analysis.
 In 2024, a local ShopRite store started selling salads grown by and packed by students in the school's hydroponics career training program on a farm in the township owned by the school.